Dustin-RW/blocjams-metrics/README.md

 # Blocjams-metrics
-An extension for [Bloc-jams-angukar](https://github.com/FrozenMeatloaf/bloc-jams-angular) project.
-Extension is n analytics service and reporting tool using the D3.js visualization library.
+An extension for [Bloc-jams-angular](https://github.com/FrozenMeatloaf/bloc-jams-angular) project.
+Extension is an analytics service and reporting tool using the D3.js visualization library.

 ## information